neurodata-cobalt/cobalt/docs/jyim6/Sprint 2 Deliberables Demo.md

 # To run N4ITK bias correction
-1. ssh onto cortex with local 8888 port forwarding
+1. ssh onto cortex with local 8888 port forwarding.
+  * ssh with a command like this `ssh -p 122 -L 8888:localhost:8888 <uname>@cortex.jhu.edu`
 2. Start the docker by running `docker run -v /media/vikram/braindrive3/:/run/data/ -p 8888:8888 neurodata/ndreg`
   * Note that it has to be ran with this specific volume
   * If the docker image is not found (you can check this by typing `docker images` and look for neurodata/ndreg) then pull it by running `docker pull neurodata/ndreg` and trying the step again.